What is a Roth IRA?

 What happens if you withdraw from a Roth IRA too early?

-If you withdraw earnings from a Roth IRA early and it isn't a qualified distribution, you will pay regular income tax on the amount you withdraw and may end up paying an additional 10% penalty tax on the amount as well.
+If you withdraw earnings from a Roth IRA early and it isn't a qualified distribution, you may pay regular income tax on the amount you withdraw and may end up paying an additional 10% penalty tax on the amount as well.

 What's the difference between a Roth IRA and a traditional IRA?